 Employment Outlook and Salary Information

 Certified surgical assistants can work in a number of specialty fields, such as pediatric surgery, emergency care and trauma, burn units and transplant surgery.
-The U.S. Bureau of Labor Statistics (BLS) predicted a 15% growth in surgical technologist jobs from 2014-2024, which is much faster than average (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicted a 7% growth in surgical technologist jobs from 2019-2029, which is faster than average (www.bls.gov).
 This projected growth is due in part to an anticipated increase in the number of surgical procedures that will be performed.

 Certification and Continuing Education

 According to the BLS, certification is optional for surgical assistants, but employers may give preference to job applicants who are certified.
 There is no single national credential for certified surgical assistants, but a number of organizations offer different options.
 Educational requirements vary by credential, and all certifications require proof of training and passage of an examination.
 Certifications for surgical assistants include: